prudhvid/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. A basic summary of the data set.

-I used the python library to calculate summary statistics of the traffic signs data set:
+I used the python numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799